Mundham: Early history

 This is also the first mention of St Peter's Church and Mundham Hall, originally St Peter's Church would have been owned and run by the Hall, as the concept of a parish church arrived with the Normans.

-Middle Ages to Early Modern Period
+Middle Ages to early modern period

-Unfortunately, during this period, Mundham is relatively poorly recorded, however some evidence comes from archaeological finds and church records.
+Unfortunately during this period, Mundham is relatively poorly recorded, however some evidence comes from archaeological finds and church records.
 St Peter's Church is the oldest building in Mundham, having been first built before the Domesday Book was written, as it has Anglo-Saxon foundations.
 It also has a beautiful example of a carved Norman doorway.
-The nave of the church dates from the 12th century, and the 15th-century bell-tower contains the remains of a relatively plain, Norman Purbeck marble font, which was lost from the 1850's to the 1920's, when it was found in a pond in Seething.
+The nave of the church dates from the 12th century, and the 15th-century bell-tower contains the remains of a relatively plain, Norman Purbeck marble font, which was lost from the 1850s to the 1920s, when it was found in a pond in Seething.